Also known as Flow Process Chart.

 - The distance travelled.

-The following example shows a process sequence chart and a process chart for processing an invoice after received by the supplier.
+The following example shows a process sequence chart and a process chart for processing an invoice upon receipt by the supplier.
 The process begins after receiving the invoice and ends with paying the supplier.

-The following table is the process chart summary which is useful to estimate key performance indicators.
+The following table serves as a summary of the above process chart which is useful for estimating key performance indicators.

-There are many tools that can help you to chart your processes.
-One of the simplest ways is to use this process chart template.
+There are many tools that can help in charting your processes.
+One of the simplest and most straightforward ways is to use this process chart MS Excel template.